Ellednera/MapSearching/README.md

 - After selecting all your desired stations, click "Register Route", this will display all the stations selected according to sequence at the bottom of the screen (with purple background).
 You can also click the "Register Route" button every time you select a station.
 - The "Clear Route" button will remove all selected stations, but the default CW station will remain.
 CW is assummed to be the company+warehouse.
 The W of CW has nothing to do with other W* stations :)
 - The constraint select box is for you to specify either to use the capacity or weight.
-  - At the right side of the constraint box is an input field, make sure that you specify a big number to allow all the possible routes to be processed. **Remember to hit the ENTER button after entering  the value**, it will be disabled after that (the color becomes lighter)
+  - At the right side of the constraint box is an input field, make sure that you specify a big number to allow all the possible routes to be processed.
+Hitting the enter key here will disable it (the color becomes lighter) but it's not necessary
 - The algorithm part is for you to select either CSP or COP for the search
 - The "Route" button will finally process the information entered and the search starts.
 ### Do